VirtualPlantLab/VPLDocs/docs/src/tutorials/from_tree_forest/forest.md

 after another (since the growth of a tree only depends on its own parameters).
 However, this can also be executed in multiple threads.
 In this case we use an explicit loop and execute the iterations of the loop in multiple threads using the macro `@threads`.
-Note that the rendering function can also be ran in parallel (i.e. the geometry will be generated separately for each plant and the merge together):
+Note that the rendering function can also be run in parallel (i.e. the geometry will be generated separately for each plant and the merge together):

 ````julia